jlcolbert/jlcolbert.github.io/content/pages/"I am in here" Part 1: What I Learned From Reading Infinite Jest in 92 Days.md

 In all the years I've attempted since then, I usually get about 10 days in before I fall off the wagon so to speak.

 This time, I bought the eBook.
 That way, I could read right when I woke up, or during a work break, etc. Way easier than lugging that giant tome around with like 6 bookmarks.
-But don't you worry—I have the physical book with extensive notes in it.

 There were days I didn't follow the schedule.
 In particular, I missed a few weeks because my schedule no longer allowed for me to read in the morning.
 But even though I missed more than two days in a row,[^1] I always managed to carve out some time to get caught up.